hamburgerghini1/honeygain-systemd-service/README.md

 Download the bash script, set it to executable and run it

-The script is tested on my main fedora 38 desktop and arch and ubuntu VMs.
+The script is tested on my main fedora 38 desktop and arch and ubuntu 22.04.3 using VMs.

 ## Usage